 The Be Washington interactive exhibit at George Washington’s Mount Vernon is a fun and fascinating way to dive into United States history.
 Participants tackle real challenges that Washington faced during his time as General of the Continental Army and as President of a fledgling nation.
-The new $3 million exhibit opens in time for President’s Day 2018, and will be a fun stop on any visit to Mount Vernon in historic Alexandria, Virginia.
+The $3 million exhibit opened in time for President’s Day 2018, and is a fun stop on any visit to Mount Vernon in historic Virginia.

 About the Be Washington Interactive Exhibit

 The “Be Washington: It’s Your Turn to Lead” experience at Mount Vernon puts you in charge of real dilemmas George Washington faced during the American Revolution and during his presidency.

 Visitors explore each scenario, gathering input from some of the same historical advisers that Washington listened to.
 Famous people like Thomas Jefferson and Alexander Hamilton mix with slaves, farmers, and townspeople to offer you advice.
 Finally, you must make a choice and advise George Washington on how to proceed.

 The Be Washington exhibit is a highly engaging way to learn (or get a refresher course) about important conflicts in early American history.
 A combination of compelling storylines, digital technology, and smart design make the Be Washington experience both fun and informative.

 >> Find favorite activities and tips to plan your visit: Fun Things to Do at George Washington’s Estate in Mount Vernon Virginia.

 How to Be Washington at Mount Vernon